abramsymons/rtd-muon/docs/source/twaper.rst

 TWAPER (Price Feed App)
 #######################

-This is a technical document describing how a price feed app is developed using Muon.
-This app has two capabilities:

-  - Calculating the TWAP of a normal ERC-20 token
-  - Calculating the TWAP of an LP token
+Twaper is a Muon app to get a token price from decentralized exchanges in a way that is secure against price manipulations.
+It uses the `Uniswap TWAP <https://uniswap.org/blog/uniswap-v3-oracles>`_ approach with the following extra benefits over the original on-chain implementation:

+- It detects and removes outlier prices before calculating averages to prevent price manipulations through applying a sharp rise/fall in the price for a short duration.
+- In order to reject unexpected price changes, it applies a fuse mechanism that stops the system when a short duration average shows a large price volatility compared to a longer one.
+- It does not require periodic transactions to register checkpoints on-chain which are costly and hard to maintain.

+Twaper gets the price from different sources and returns their weighted average as result.
+Each source is defined by a route which is a list of pairs.
+A pair is the address of a liquidity pool on a dex which is the basic source of the price for a token.
+For example the MUON token price can be calculated using [MUON-WETH, WETH-USDC] route by multiplying the MUON price in WETH by the WETH price in USDC.

-This document is made up of four sections:
+This document describes how Twaper is developed as a Muon app.
+It is made up of four sections:

-  1- In the first section, we describe how a module is developed to calculate Time Weighted Average Price (TWAP) of a pair of tokens based on the information it gets from a Uniswap pool or one of its forks.
+  1) In the first section, we describe how a module is developed to calculate TWAP of a pair of tokens based on the information it gets from a Uniswap pool or one of its forks.

-  2- In this section, we explain how to use the module from section one to obtain a token’s price from routes made of pairs that end with a stablecoin.
+  2) In this section, we explain how to use the module from section one to obtain a token’s price from routes made of pairs that end with a stablecoin.
 These routes can be in different exchanges on different chains.

-  3- In section 3, we demonstrate how the TWAP of an LP token is calculated using the procedure in section 2.
+  3) In section 3, we demonstrate how the TWAP of an LP token is calculated using the procedure in section 2.

-  4- This section explains how a request is processed by the app.
+  4) This section explains how a request is processed by the app.

 NB: Throughout this document, pair price refers to the price of one token in terms of the other.